citp/privacy-policy-historical/t/to/tod/todaysdod.com.md

 Consumers can access this information by e-mail us at the above address.

-Upon request we offer visitors no ability to have factual inaccuracies corrected in information that we maintain about them
+Upon request we offer visitors the ability to have factual inaccuracies corrected in information that we maintain about them

 With respect to security: We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site.